Researchers tell us most homeowners who begin a kitchen remodeling project take an average of about 18 months to

 Get the Job Done

 Minor projects may be finished in mere days for tear out and install, while more substantial projects could take a period of 4 to 6 weeks.
 Expect a lot of activity in your house during this period while contractors are working.
-Currently, Medallion’s lead time for home delivery ranges from 20 to 21 weeks depending on selections made.
-Your designer will know the approximate window for delivery of new cabinets once the order has been submitted and scheduled.
 Do keep the channels of communication open between your contractor, your designer and you, so your old kitchen is not torn out too soon.